 You can be a reporter, editor, or producer.
 You can work for online news media, a newspaper, radio or TV station, news magazine, or documentary film company.
 You can do communications for a start-up, nonprofit, corporation, or government agency.
 More about news major.

 Public relations professionals work to establish and maintain mutually beneficial relationships between an organization/client and its many different publics.
 They work in many different settings, including corporate, small business, government, political campaigns, non-profit organizations, agencies and PR counseling firms.

 The range of opportunities for qualified PR professionals is one of the broadest: media relations, special events, fund raising, speech writing, employee relations, investor relations, corporate communications and counseling, strategic planning and crisis communication.

-Drake University’s Master’s of Communication program is a unique program that prepares communications professionals for leadership positions in an ever-changing media and communications environment.
+Drake University’s Master of Communication Leadership program is a unique program that prepares communications professionals for leadership positions in an ever-changing media and communications environment.
 It combines the study of communications with coursework in business and public administration to create a broad-based and practical preparation for a challenging future.
 It is a 36-hour program and is designed for part-time study; it can be completed in two years, including summers.
 At present, all classes are offered on campus and are not available online.
-[More about Masters of Communication Leadership]
+More about Master of Communication Leadership

 Copyright © 2017 - Drake University - All rights reserved.